 Used Oil Program

 Managing used oil to maximize its economic value, while minimizing pollution makes good sense.
-The Division of Solid and Hazardous Waste believes that the majority of Utah residents are environmentally sensitive and willing to participate in a used oil recycling program.
+The Division of Waste Management and Radiation Control believes that the majority of Utah residents are environmentally sensitive and willing to participate in a used oil recycling program.
 The Division is diligently working with local health officials and businesses in an effort to locate used oil collection centers in convenient locations around the state.
 Seventeen used oil steering committees have been established throughout the state to promote used oil programs, encourage recycling of used oil, develop public education materials, and establish DIYer collection centers in rural areas.
 The cooperation of Utah residents and business owners is required to achieve the state's used oil recycling goals.

 Every Utahn has the responsibility to help keep our state clean and safe by setting proper examples and encouraging others to follow.
 Please do your part to help recycle used oil!